Htiango/Painting-Classification/README.md

-# Image-Classification
+# Painting-Classification
-Classifying the paintings based on their styles.
+This project classifies paintings based on their styles.

-Later we will move further to classify the paintings based on painters or more specific styles.
+We use deep learning (cnn), transfer learning (vgg-16) and Logistic regression to do the style classification.

+If you want to start from beginning, please read the following steps, which will help!

+Feel free to reach out us if you encounter any problem:
++ Tianyu Hong (hongty106@gmail.com): Data collection, deep learning, transfer learning
++ Xiuyang Duan (xiuyangd@andrew.cmu.edu): logistic regression, image feature extracting

 ## Data
 ### Collecting